bengler/norwegian-human-date/README.md

 Parses a time / date object into a human readable Norwegian text.

 Tomorrow's dates will be "i morgen".
-Yesterdays timestamps will be "i går".
+Yesterday's timestamps will be "i går".
 April 24th, 1974 however, will be "onsdag 23. april 1974".

 ## Usage